Simple Cherry Tomato PastaJump to Recipe

 Anyway, this is after about 10 minutes of cooking:

 Turn the heat down to medium, add any extra spices you like (I like red pepper flakes) and let this simmer and reduce until it forms a pretty solid paste.
 Now would be a good time to hit it with some salt and pepper also.

-This is after about 25 minutes of simmering probably.
-You’ll want to stir this every once in awhile, but it’s far from high maintenance.
+You’ll want to stir this every once in a while, but it’s far from high maintenance.

 Once you get it all reduced down, I would start cooking my pasta (your salted water should be boiling already dude).

 As your pasta cooks, you want to add some flavor BACK into the tomatoes.
 So add your white wine and use the liquid to scrape up any little bits that are in the pan.
 Also add the huge amount of chopped basil!

 Stir this all together and turn the heat down to low on the sauce.
 The white wine should evaporate pretty quickly.

 Hopefully, your pasta is ready now.
 If it’s not and your sauce is getting dry then you might want to add a 1/4 Cup of pasta water (just scoop it out) to the sauce.
 This will thin it a bit but also add some starch to the sauce which will actually help out it’s ending texture/flavor.